MaudBqrd/VBLE/README.md

 This repo contains the code associated with the paper "Variational Bayes Image Restoration with compressive autoencoders".

-It provides the implementation of Variational Bayes Latent Estimation (VBLE) algorithm in PyTorch for image restoration, using compressive autoencoders. **Note that it does not allow to reproduce the paper results, as the finetuned models are not provided yet.** However, pretrained compressed models on natural images from [CompressAI](https://github.com/InterDigitalInc/CompressAI)  can be downloaded, enabling to obtain decent results on BSD dataset.
+It provides the implementation of Variational Bayes Latent Estimation (VBLE) algorithm in PyTorch for image restoration, using compressive autoencoders.
+Note that it does not allow to reproduce the paper results, as the finetuned models are not provided yet.
+However, pretrained compressed models on natural images from [CompressAI](https://github.com/InterDigitalInc/CompressAI)  can be downloaded, enabling to obtain very decent results on BSD dataset.

 Supported inverse problems: deblurring, SISR, inpainting.